spiffe/spiffe-helper/examples/postgresql/README.md

 This is an example of how **spiffe-helper** can be used to authenticate users to a **PostgreSQL** database using x509 SVIDs.

 Postgres provides a feature that allows users to authenticate using [certificate authentication](https://www.postgresql.org/docs/9.5/auth-methods.html#AUTH-CERT).
-The server validates that the CN (Common Name) attribute of the certificate presented by the client matches the database user name or a [mapped](https://www.postgresql.org/docs/9.5/auth-username-maps.html) value.
+The server validates that the CN (Common Name) attribute of the certificate presented by the client matches the database username or a [mapped](https://www.postgresql.org/docs/9.5/auth-username-maps.html) value.

 This guide sets up the authentication configuration for the username: `postgres-user`.